Young at heart: QB's Heisman is second straight for Alabama

 The race appeared mostly up for grabs heading into November.
 Michigan State’s Kenneth Walker, who finished sixth, Stroud and even Young’s teammate, Anderson, all briefly surged to the top of the leader boards.

-Young led Alabama on a 97-yard, game-tying touchdown drive in an overtime victory against Auburn on Thanksgiving weekend, shaking off what was overall one of his poorest games of the season to deliver when it mattered most.
+Young led Alabama on a 97-yard, game-tying touchdown drive in a four-overtime victory against Auburn on Thanksgiving weekend, shaking off what was overall one of his poorest games of the season to deliver when it mattered most.

+“In some ways you could say I was more nervous today (than before the drive against Auburn), because so much of this is out of your control,” he said.

 Even-keeled confidence might be Young’s strongest trait.